Unit standard definitions and explanations

 Colour is selected and used according to the supplied specifications.

-Variation 4: The range indicates the minimum number of factors that must be considered from the given list.
-For example:
+The range indicates the minimum number of factors that assessors must consider from the list.

 Text is evaluated in terms of reader’s purpose.

-They may also include information to assist assessors and trainers in their interpretation of the standard – for example, about education and training, or specific licensing, or Consent and Moderation Requirements (CMR) specifications, among other things.
+Examples include information about education and training, specific licensing, Consent and Moderation Requirements (CMR) and other things.

 Levels

-Unit standards are registered at one of the approved levels of the New Zealand Qualifications Framework.
-Read the level descriptors.
+Unit standards are registered at an approved level on the New Zealand Qualifications and Credentials Framework (NZQCF).

 Credits

-One credit represents a notional 10 hours of learning, practice, and assessment time.
+One credit represents 10 notional hours of learning, practice, and assessment time.

 Purpose statements